 - Kanji are said to be ideograms, but if we want to be really precise, they’re actually “logograms”.
 Kanji represent words, concepts, or ideas, but not a specific sound.

 - Kanji’s representation can change depending on other kanji they’re matched with.

 - Japanese has a limited amount of syllables (5 vowels and 13 consonants), so kanji allows speakers to distinguish words by meaning rather than pronunciation and help differentiate homonyms.

 Are you wondering if you need to learn kanji?
 The answer, unfortunately, is yes.
-Kanji are an important component of Japanese language.
+Kanji is an important component of the Japanese language.

 - There are over 50,000 kanji, but luckily you only need to learn approximately 2,000 to pass the JLPT N1 and be considered fluent in Japanese.
 An average educated Japanese adult knows about 3,000 of them.

 This brings us to the next logical question.